Pixmew/3rdPersonTemplateProject/README.md

-# 3rdPersonTemplateProject
+# Unity 3rdPersonTemplateProject

-This Repository Contains a Template Project for 3rd person Game Which can be build Upon.
+This Repository Contains a Template Project made with Unity for 3rd person Game Which can be build Upon.